 I prefer pecans with apple.
 Walnuts are delicious also but they are not my favorite because they are an oily nut and I always see to buy the ones that have spoiled.
 You can also leave out the nuts if you like, they will still taste like apple pie.

-The Best Apples to Use
+The Best Apples to Use for Muffins

 Red, sweet apples are best to use, gala, honeycrisp, pink lady are all good.
 Granny smith are too tart.